lehins/massiv/README.md

   [ 0,1,2,3,4,5,6,7,8,9 ])
 ```

-Here we created a delayed vector, which is in reality just an `id` function from
+Here we created a delayed vector of size 10, which is in reality just an `id`
-its index to an element.
+function from its index to an element (see the [Computation](#computation)
+section for the meaning of `Seq`).
 So let's go ahead and square its elements

 ```haskell
 λ> evaluateAt vec 4